telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### resume

-Resumes the upload of a paused file that is uploaded in chunks.
+Resumes the upload of a paused file that is being uploaded in chunks.

 #### Example